-Based on the evidence provided by the mapping, a taskforce was formed involving all the key trachoma elimination stakeholders.
+Based on the evidence provided by the mapping, a taskforce was formed involving all the key trachoma elimination stakeholders in Malawi:

-In 2014, the taskforce drew up a 5 year trachoma action plan (TAP) to implement the SAFE strategy to eliminate trachoma in the 6 endemic districts.
+In 2014, the taskforce drew up a five year trachoma action plan (TAP) to implement the SAFE strategy to eliminate trachoma in the six endemic districts.

 Mass drug administration with azithromycin was started.
-Mangochi and Machinga districts, which had lower prevalences of active trachoma, were allocated one round of treatment.
-The remaining 4 districts were allocated three rounds of annual treatment.
+Mangochi and Machinga districts, which had TF prevalences of 5.0 - 9.9%, were allocated one round of treatment.
+The remaining four districts were allocated three rounds of annual treatment.
 Interventions to address facial cleanliness and hygiene improvements (F&E) were begun.

 The TAP also planned how to increase productivity of Malawi’s trichiasis surgery services by strengthening infrastructure, human resources and community involvement.

 - Procurement of trichiasis surgery instrument sets (three per surgeon) and supplies